cchitsiang/awesome-stars/topics.md

 ## hacktoberfest

+- [embedchain/embedchain](https://github.com/embedchain/embedchain) - Framework to easily create LLM powered bots over any dataset.
 - [juspay/hyperswitch](https://github.com/juspay/hyperswitch) - An Open Source Financial Switch to make Payments fast, reliable and affordable
 - [elsa-workflows/elsa-core](https://github.com/elsa-workflows/elsa-core) - A .NET workflows library
 - [codersguild/System-Design](https://github.com/codersguild/System-Design) - It's just fascinating.
 How is modern software designed? 🤔 Some design-level considerations for scalability, maintainability eventual consistency, availability & reliability. 👨‍💻 Interview Prep. 👨‍💻
 - [apitable/apitable](https://github.com/apitable/apitable) - 🚀🎉📚 APITable, an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.
-- [EddieHubCommunity/LinkFree](https://github.com/EddieHubCommunity/LinkFree) - Connect to your audience with a single link.
+- [EddieHubCommunity/BioDrop](https://github.com/EddieHubCommunity/BioDrop) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
 - [AuroraEditor/AuroraEditor](https://github.com/AuroraEditor/AuroraEditor) - AuroraEditor is a IDE built by the community, for the community, and written in Swift for the best native performance and feel for macOS.
 - [dimatill/graphql-shield](https://github.com/dimatill/graphql-shield) - 🛡 A GraphQL tool to ease the creation of permission layer.
 - [wasp-lang/wasp](https://github.com/wasp-lang/wasp) - The fastest way to develop full-stack web apps with React & Node.js.